 It is essential to test for cointegration among time series variables.
 If the variables are cointegrated, the entire approach to model specification and estimation is different.

 For a simple two-variable model like the one above, the Engle-Granger test of cointegration is applicable.
-The major disadvantage of this test is that it cannot be applied if we have more than two variables in the model.
+The major disadvantage of this test is that it cannot be applied if we have more than two cointegrated relationships in the model.
 In such cases, we have to employ Johansen’s Test of Cointegration.
 It allows us to detect multiple cointegrating relationships among variables.
 Suppose we have 4 time series variables.
 It is possible that some of those variables have a long-run relationship with each other and others do not.
 The Johansen Cointegration Test can detect such multiple cointegrating variables.

 Even this test is not without its faults.
 For Johansen’s approach to work, all variables must have the same order of integration.
 If any variable has a different order of integration, we cannot use the Johansen Test.
 For instance, we might have 3 variables that are I(1) and can be cointegrated with each other but one more variable that is I(2) in the model.
 Then, we cannot apply this test to all 4 variables because one of them is I(2).